yiwen101/CardWizards/docs/README.md

+# Prerequisites
-prerequisites: Install Kitex.
-Instructions can be found here.
-Install Hertz.
-Instructions can be found hereMake sure that your kitex server a with server options for supporting generic calls and service registry with Nacos.
-Helps for json-thrift genericCall and service registryRun Nacos.
-The easiest way is to run it in docker container using the image "nacos/nacos-server:2.0.3" .
-Use %E2%80%9Ccentralx/nacos-server%E2%80%9D instead if your chip is ARM.How to use the Gateway:1: Put the thrift files for the RPC server in the IDL folder that can be seen at the root directory of the project:Please do not create a subdirectory inside the IDL folder and/or change the project structure, or the gateway app might not be able to read the files.Also, if you wish to assign custom routes via annotation, make sure your thrift file%E2%80%99s annotation does not contradict with the IDL Definition Specification for Mapping between Thrift and HTTP 2: Be at the root directory of the project, run %E2%80%9Cgo run .%E2%80%9D in the terminal, then you can see the gateway running: Expected BehaviorsDefault Route:For all services and methods , it will be automatically registered with route /:serviceName/:methodName under Post method.
-For example,the %E2%80%9CCreateNote%E2%80%9D method of the NoteService will be registered under :%E2%80%9CPost localhost:8080/NoteService/CreateNote%E2%80%9DCustomised Route:you could also assign customised route to by annotating the idl file like such:Then the Add method will also be registered at  %E2%80%9CGet localhost:8080/arith/add%E2%80%9DDemonstration on RouteA successful call to the %E2%80%9CAdd%E2%80%9D method of the %E2%80%9Carithmetic%E2%80%9D service at path %E2%80%9C/arithmetic/Add%E2%80%9D under the POST method.The call to %E2%80%9Carith/add%E2%80%9D under GET method is also successful, as it is customized route as annotated in the IDL file:A case with no matching route:Parameter Validation and RPC Call:Parameters to the method as stipulated in the IDL files should be passed as a json encoded body in your http request.
-The gateway will automatically validate it before making the rpc call.
-Error message will be displayed to the user to indicate the issue that leads to failure of validation.
-If the validation is successful, it will forward the rpc response received from the upstreams back.Demonstration on Validation and RPC Call:Error message highlighting the type mismatch for the argument passed in.Error message highlighting field mismatch for the argument passed in.Redundant fields do not hamper validation, can still get correct response:
+- Install Kitex.
+Instructions can be found [here](https://github.com/cloudwego/kitex).
+- Install Hertz.
+Instructions can be found [here](https://github.com/cloudwego/hertz).
+- Make sure that your kitex server is configured with server options for supporting generic calls and service registry with Nacos.
+This helps for json-thrift genericCall and service registry.
+- Run Nacos.
+The easiest way is to run it in a docker container using the image `nacos/nacos-server:2.0.3`.
+Use `centralx/nacos-server` instead if your chip is ARM.

+# How to use the Gateway
+1. Put the thrift files for the RPC server in the IDL folder that can be seen at the root directory of the project.
+Please do not create a subdirectory inside the IDL folder and/or change the project structure, or the gateway app might not be able to read the files.
+Also, if you wish to assign custom routes via annotation, make sure your thrift file's annotation does not contradict with the IDL Definition Specification for Mapping between Thrift and HTTP.
+2. Be at the root directory of the project, run `go run .` in the terminal, then you can see the gateway running.

+## Expected Behaviors
+### Default Route
+For all services and methods, it will be automatically registered with route `/:serviceName/:methodName` under Post method.
+For example, the `CreateNote` method of the NoteService will be registered under `Post localhost:8080/NoteService/CreateNote`.

+### Customized Route
+You could also assign customized routes by annotating the idl file like such:
+Then the Add method will also be registered at `Get localhost:8080/arith/add`.

+## Demonstration on Route
+- A successful call to the `Add` method of the `arithmetic` service at path `/arithmetic/Add` under the POST method.
+- The call to `/arith/add` under GET method is also successful, as it is a customized route as annotated in the IDL file.
+- A case with no matching route.

+## Parameter Validation and RPC Call
+Parameters to the method as stipulated in the IDL files should be passed as a JSON-encoded body in your HTTP request.
+The gateway will automatically validate it before making the RPC call.
+Error messages will be displayed to the user to indicate any issues that lead to failure of validation.
+If validation is successful, it will forward the RPC response received from upstreams back.

+## Demonstration on Validation and RPC Call
+- Error message highlighting type mismatch for argument passed in.
+- Error message highlighting field mismatch for argument passed in.
+- Redundant fields do not hamper validation; can still get correct response.